Dahme-Spreewald – Teltow-Fläming III: History

+2025: Dahme-Spreewald – Teltow-Fläming III; Dahme-Spreewald district; Teltow-Fläming district (excluding Jüterbog, Ludwigsfelde, and Niedergörsdorf municipalities);

 Members

 The constituency was first represented by Peter Danckert of the Social Democratic Party (SPD) from 2002 to 2013.
 It was won by Jana Schimke of the Christian Democratic Union (CDU) in 2017.
 Sylvia Lehmann regained it for the SPD in 2021.